bakerkretzmar/movements-of-movements/content/collections/pages/home.md

     content:
       -
         type: text
-        text: 'On July 24, 2020, we reflected on the ' -
+        text: 'Recently, we reflected on the '
+      -
         type: text
         marks: